MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-wechat.md

 ### Register A Service Account

-A real service account must be verified by WeChat, you can’t enable webhook before account is verified.
+A real service account must be verified by WeChat, you can't enable webhook before account is verified.
 To create your own service account, please follow the instruction [Here](https://kf.qq.com/product/weixinmp.html#hid=87).
 For short, just click the Register Now on the top, select the Service Account and follow the instruction.

  ![register_account](./media/channels/wechat-register-account.png)